A Good Time: "If", "Fall", and "Assurance"

+"Blow My Mind", "Risky", "Sweet in the Middle", "1 Milli", and "D&G"

 The Chris Brown-assisted track "Blow My Mind" was released on July 26, 2019, as the album's fourth single.
 Produced by Shizzi, the song was initially intended to be released as the album's lead single.
 Musically, "Blow My Mind" contains lyrics pertaining to a girl who simply blows Davido's mind.
 In the Edgar Esteves-directed visuals for "Blow My Mind", Davido and Chris Brown spend quality time in a motel with their significant other.
 The video became the fastest Nigerian music video to reach one million views in 11 hours, surpassing the records of Wizkid's "Fever" and "Come Closer".
 It also became the Nigerian music video with the highest number of views within the first 24 hours of its release.
 The album's fifth single, "Risky", was released on October 23, 2019.
 It features guest vocals by Jamaican singer Popcaan, who previously enlisted Davido to appear on his 2018 single "Dun Rich".
 The video for "Risky" was directed by Meji Alabi and pays homage to the crime drama series Top Boy.
 In the video, a female member of Davido's and Popcaan's crew informs them to police.
 On December 19, 2019, Davido released the Meji Alabi-directed music video for "Sweet in the Middle", which features clips of an arid Lagos landscape and post-apocalyptic scenes that are reminiscent of Mad Max films.

-On March 3, 2020, Davido released the video for "1 Milli", which was recorded by Director K and depicts a wedding celebration between he and his love interest.
-The video contains a ceremonial scene of a middle-aged woman who rides a horseback while dressed in a traditional attire.
-It was criticized for bearing a striking resemblance to Entitled, a 2018 short film by Nigerian-British filmmaker Adeyemi Michael.
-Director K clarified on Instagram he was inspired by Michael's work and wanted to "recreate the iconic shot of Michael's mother on horseback".
+On March 3, 2020, Davido released the video for "1 Milli", which was recorded by Director K. The video depicts a wedding celebration between him and his love interest, and contains a ceremonial scene of a middle-aged woman who rides a horseback while dressed in a traditional attire.
+The video was criticized for bearing a striking resemblance to Entitled, a 2018 short film created by Nigerian-British filmmaker Adeyemi Michael.
+Director K clarified on Instagram that he was inspired by Michael's work and wanted to "recreate the iconic shot of Michael's mother on horseback".
 On April 23, 2020, Davido released the Daps-directed music video for "D&G".
 In it, he and Summer Walker are decked from head-to-toe in Dolce & Gabbana clothing.
 The video was filmed in Los Angeles while Davido was on his North American tour.
 Davido told CNN that all proceeds from the "D&G" video will support the Dolce & Gabbana and Humanitas Together for Coronavirus Research Fund.